ale-fante/portfolio/README.md

 - Managed vendor relationships, tracked team expenses, and drafted vendor contracts.

+**The Walt Disney Company**

+*QA Localization Project Lead, Spanish  MARCH 2012 - APRIL 2016*
+- Reviewed localized content and translated strings to fit the necessary contexts.
+- Successfully managed the translation and linguistic QA of multiple platforms, mobile games, and printed content.
+(Disney Universe, Brave, Epic Mickey, Where’s my water, Cars, among others).
+- Responsible for writing test plans, tracking errors, and verifying all reported bugs were corrected.
+- Managed vendor relations and led team meetings.

+**Neopets**

+*Spanish Content Coordinator AUGUST 2007 - MARCH 2012*
+- Management of all aspects of the Spanish version of www.neopets.com
+- Translation from English - Spanish
+- Helped troubleshoot issues reported by users.
+- QA of newly released content.

+**Taiwan Animation Festival (TIAF)**

+*Spanish Content Coordinator MAY 2007 - AUGUST 2007*
+- Sourced and translated multiple animated clips from South, and Central America and Mexico to be featured in the 2007 TIAF Animation Festival.

 ### Projects
 - Patent: 14/819,597 · Issued Aug 6, 2015
 - [Games and Disney online content](https://aja.disney.com/)